 The National Institutes of Health (NIH)-funded National Research Mentoring Network (NRMN) was created to address the unmet need for greater diversity in the biomedical and bio-behavioral research workforce.
 Grant writing Coaching Groups for Postdocs and Junior Faculty Actively Writing NIH-style Proposals is one of four professional development-training programs that is committed to increasing the number of people from diverse backgrounds successfully obtaining NIH grants.

-Jeffrey Engler, PhD, University of Alabama at Birmingham.
+Jeffrey Engler, PhD, Council of Graduate Schools.

 Kimberly Lawson, Morehouse School of Medicine